mx1001/hardops_manual/docs/modifiers.md

 ![mod](img/modifiers/m3.gif)

-There is also a help panel.
+There is also an H help panel.

 ![tthick](img/modifiers/m3.png)